international employment law firm alliance L&E Global

 China

-08. Restrictive Covenants
+Restrictive Covenants in China

 Definition and Types of Restrictive Covenants

-In PRC Labour Contract Law, there is no express definition of restrictive covenants.
+In PRC Employment Contract Law, there is no express definition of restrictive covenants.
 Nevertheless, restrictive covenants are commonly used in practice.
 For example, an employment contract and a separation agreement may include an obligation not to violate the conflict of interest policy, confidentiality obligation, non-disparagement obligation, non-solicitation obligation and non-compete obligation.

 Types of Restrictive Covenants

 Regarding post-termination non-compete clause, the maximum non-competition term is 2 years and the default standard for the monthly non-compete compensation is 30% of employees’ average monthly salary under PRC laws.
-Regarding non-solicitation clauses, they are not expressly incorporated into PRC Labour Contract Law, but are requested by most employers in practice.
+Regarding non-solicitation clauses, they are not expressly incorporated into PRC Employment Contract Law, but are requested by most employers in practice.

 Non-compete clauses